swat-ds/docsLibLab/docs/src/Resources/CollectionBuilder/collection-builder.md

 ## Step-by-Step Guide

+Here is a video that demonstrates the steps described below: https://drive.google.com/file/d/1QhlH_lQVu1rwzb7-ggfVkpMOPFihrX6d/view?usp=sharing

 - There are 3 parts:
     - Uploading images
     - Uploading 3D model (if applicable)
     - Uploading updated .csv file

 1. To upload the images, pull the latest version of the repository to VSCode on your local machine.
-It is sometimes possible to do this on the github website, but the file size for that is limited.
+It is sometimes possible to upload directly from the Github website, but the file size for doing so limited.
 2. Find the folder of the repository in Finder
     - You can do this by clicking on Finder, then clicking on “Go” on the top bar, then “Home”.
 You should be able to find the “liblab_peace_collection” folder.
 3. Drag the photos (in PNG format) you would like to upload into the “objects” folder.